jaidTw/ctf-writeups/csaw-2018/flagcrypt.md

 Send a message with length >= 20 to the server, and the server will reponse with the encrypted message and its length.
 Through observing the provided code, the length of encrypted message will be shorter if there is repeated pattern (length >= 3) occur in the plaintext, thus the encryption is vulnerable to [compression side channel attacks](https://www.sjoerdlangkemper.nl/2016/08/23/compression-side-channel-attacks/).

-The charset is telled in the description, this exploit simply bruteforce the prodcuts of these characters with length = 3 first.
+The charset was told in the description, this exploit simply bruteforce the products of these characters with length = 3 first.
 Once a pattern found, it will try to extended it with single character at once.

-A problem is there are 3 bytes patterns with common prefix or subfix ("me_", "ve_") and ("e\_d", "e\_a"), thus I manually change the flag variable and run the script again.
+A problem is there are 3 bytes patterns with common prefix or subfix ("me_", "ve_") and ("e\_d", "e\_a"), thus I manually set the flag variable and run the script again.

 ```python
 #!/usr/bin/env python3